More than 50% of the general population experiences headaches. (1) Often, the headache trigger is unknown.

 If you’re a practitioner, you’ll likely get a lot of pushback from your colleagues and respective colleges.
 In the context of headaches, we cannot conclusively say mold is the cause.
 But that’s no reason for you to give up on further investigating toxic mold illness and CIRS in your patient populations.

-There have been studies published that do strongly show the connection between sick building syndrome and headaches/migraines.
+Studies strongly show the connection between sick building syndrome and headaches/migraines.
 (8, 9, 10, 11, 12) What these studies don’t show is whether or not it’s mold that’s causing the headaches.
 It could be.
 But these studies did not isolate mold as the sole cause of headaches.

 Another study found that those with irritation/inflammation of the mucous membranes inside their nose (a condition known as rhinitis) had a significantly higher prevalence of headaches and migraines.
 (16) Those with rhinitis have often had mold exposures.
 (17)